 Social Studies

 First grade social studies is rooted in important real world inquiries and investigations.
-Specifically, Hewitt students are challenged to think about their community and how they may be able to make it more inclusive and sustainable by studying parks.
+Specifically, Hewitt students are challenged to think about their community and how they may be able to make it more inclusive and sustainable by studying parks and playgrounds.

 The much-anticipated Central Park unit allows girls to explore Central Park using an inquiry approach.
 Students use their own experiences and curiosity to guide the curriculum while mastering developmentally appropriate social studies skills.
-Through field trips, interdisciplinary work, and guided explorations, first graders learn the relevance of Central Park to their families and to the larger New York City community.
+Through field trips, interdisciplinary work, and guided explorations, first graders learn the relevance of Central Park to their school and to the larger New York City community.
+An interdisciplinary study with science and technology, this unit culminates with students reimagining and redesigning familiar playground equipment to be more accessible to community members with various needs.

 Second Grade

-Second grade marks a significant moment in a girl’s Hewitt journey as she eclipses the mid-point of her time in our lower school program.
+Second grade marks a significant moment in a student’s Hewitt journey as she eclipses the mid-point of her time in our lower school program.
 As such, second grade is a time of growing independence for girls, accompanied by a greater desire to explore friendships and take on new responsibilities.
 Hewitt second graders are also ready to think about next steps: What is my neighborhood like?
 What is a neighborhood?
 How and why do people select neighborhoods to live in?
 How does culture influence a neighborhood and how do people influence culture?
-We nurture girls’ emerging passion for critical thinking across subjects in their language study, reading and writing workshops, public speaking, science, and the arts.
+We nurture girls’ emerging passion for critical thinking across subjects in language study, mathematics, reading and writing, technology, science, and the arts.

 Reading

-In second grade, students move from learning to read to reading to learn.
-Girls make this transition at different times throughout the year, and our teachers are deeply attuned to supporting girls in reaching advanced levels of comprehension.
-The reading workshop model continues, and second grade readers work with both fiction and nonfiction texts at their reading level, supported by the feedback coaching of our homeroom teachers and literacy specialists.
-A greater emphasis on comprehension and increasing stamina builds on the strong foundation of earlier grades, using strategies such as context clues to derive word meaning, understanding the origin of root words, using prefixes and suffixes, and studying the structural analysis of words.
+In second grade, students continue to develop their phonological skills, which enable them to read with increased accuracy and fluency.
+Given this, students are able to actively engage with more complex texts, and our teachers are deeply attuned to supporting them in reaching advanced levels of comprehension.
+Teachers continue to utilize the workshop model, and second grade readers work with both fiction and nonfiction texts supported by the feedback and coaching of their homeroom teachers, literacy specialist, and learning specialist.
+A greater emphasis on comprehension and increasing stamina builds on the strong foundation of earlier grades, using strategies such as understanding the origin of root words, using prefixes and suffixes, and studying the structural analysis of words.

 Reading comprehension skills grow more complex as students explore character development, plot, and setting as readers of fiction, and main idea, key details, and vocabulary as readers of nonfiction.
 Students develop strategies for summarizing, which is a powerful tool for long-term retention of the story as well as develop their inferential thinking skills and deepen their understanding of the literature they read.